ajbc/concept-demos/BBVI-gammas/README.md

 # Black Box Variational inference for Gamma-distributed latent parameters

-This is the code to accompany my (guide to BBVI for gammas)[http://ajbc.io/resources/bbvi_for_gammas.pdf].
+This is the code to accompany my [guide to BBVI for gammas](http://ajbc.io/resources/bbvi_for_gammas.pdf).

 To try the demo: